kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-address-bound-token.md

 # Acknowledgements

+Thanks to Eric Kinnear, Ian Swett, Jana Iyengar, Martin Thomson, Lucas Pardue, Ian Swett for their feedback and suggestions.

 A proposal exists that advocates for having a transport parameter to change the scope of a token to a list of server names: <https://svs.informatik.uni-hamburg.de/publications/2019/2019-03-22-Sy-preprint-Surfing-the-Web-quicker-than-QUIC-via-a-shared-Address-Validation.pdf>.
 The approach described in this document is different from that in the following